Johnson & Johnson and Asbestos

 Evidence has also recently come to light that Johnson & Johnson funded research using prisoners in Pennsylvania in 1971.
 The study leader injected prisoners with asbestos to compare skin reactions to asbestos and talc.[8]

-The unethical research was uncovered years ago, but it was only recently discovered that Johnson & Johnson had something to do with it.
+Although the unethical research was uncovered years ago, it was only recently discovered that Johnson & Johnson was involved.
 The company clearly had questions about how asbestos could affect people.

 Johnson & Johnson Talcum Powder Lawsuits